m-reza-rahman/azure-cafe/README.md

    cat $HOME/.kube/config | base64
    ```
 * Clone this repository into your own GitHub account.
 Make sure to update the [azure-cafe.yml](azure-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` on GitHub.
 Make sure to also update the [standalone.xml](server/standalone.xml) file in the server/ directory to replace occurrences of `reza` with `<your suffix>`.
 * Go to Settings -> Secrets on your GitHub repository.
-Click 'New repository secret'.
+* Click 'New repository secret'.
 Specify the secret name to be 'KUBE_CONFIG'.
 The Value will be the Base64 encoded .kube/config output from earlier.
+* Click 'New repository secret'.
+Specify the secret name to be 'DOCKERHUB_USERNAME'.
+The Value will be your Docker Hub username.
+* Click 'New repository secret'.
+Specify the secret name to be 'DOCKERHUB_PASSWORD'.
+The Value will be your Docker Hub password.

 ## Create Service Connections
 * Clone this repository into your own GitHub account.
 Make sure to update the [azure-cafe.yml](azure-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` on GitHub.
 Make sure to also update the [standalone.xml](server/standalone.xml) file in the server/ directory to replace occurrences of `reza` with `<your suffix>`.